coastalgit/flight-plan/framework/GENERATOR.md

 **Result:** Projects created alongside flight-plan-solution/ directory.

-**CRITICAL:** Copy these files into `.flight-plan/` to make project STANDALONE:
+**CRITICAL:** `.flight-plan/` files to make project STANDALONE:
-- `FLIGHT-PLAN-COMMANDS.md` - Full command execution logic (NO external refs)
+- `FLIGHT-PLAN-COMMANDS.md` - Generated from templates/project-commands.md.template (PROJECT-ONLY commands)
-- `FLIGHT-PLAN-PHASES.md` - Phase definitions and standards (NO external refs)
+- `FLIGHT-PLAN-PHASES.md` - COPY from framework/ (phase standards, no refs to solution)
-- `FLIGHT-PLAN-SPECKIT-SETUP.md` - SpecKit setup instructions (NO external refs)
+- `FLIGHT-PLAN-SPECKIT-SETUP.md` - COPY from framework/ (SpecKit setup, no refs to solution)

 **IMPORTANT:** PRD and rules are in `docs/` to keep root clean.